CRC1415/nomad-docs/docs/tutorial/NOMAD_ELN.md

 To create ELN entries using the templates provided by NOMAD, we will generate instances from the built-in schemas.
 This will automatically create entries with predefined fields, allowing us to efficiently fill in the relevant information of our experiment.

-Follow these steps to create ELN entries using the built-in schema: *(click on the arrows to navigate between steps)*
+**Use the arrow buttons ⬅️➡️ below to follow the steps for creating ELN entries using the built-in schema.**
 <div class="image-slider" id="slider1">
     <div class="nav-arrow left" id="prev1">←</div>
     <img src="images/ELN_built-in_1.png" alt="Step 1" class="active">